cockroachdb/cockroach-operator/README.md

 Access the DB Console at `https://localhost:8080`.

 ### Scale the CockroachDB cluster

+> **Note:** Due to a [known issue](https://github.com/cockroachdb/cockroach-operator/issues/542), automatic pruning of PVCs is currently disabled by default.
+This means that after decommissioning and removing a node, the Operator will not remove the persistent volume that was mounted to its pod.
+If you plan to eventually scale up the cluster after scaling down, you will need to manually delete any PVCs that were orphaned by node removal before scaling up.
+For more information, see the [documentation](https://www.cockroachlabs.com/docs/stable/operate-cockroachdb-kubernetes.html#remove-nodes).

 To scale the cluster up and down, modify `nodes` in the custom resource.
 For details, see the [CockroachDB documentation](https://www.cockroachlabs.com/docs/stable/operate-cockroachdb-kubernetes#scale-the-cluster).